Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: PE Architecture Design

 \mysubsubsection{Optimization opportunities}

-\textit{(i) Joint exploration of spatial and temporal similarity of inputs, weights, and outputs:} Depending on the model configurations (depth, layer dimensions, cardinality, etc.) and domain-specific data, opportunities for value sharing and the resultant computation reuse can vary considerably.
-For example, for a given DNN and dataset, leveraging value-similarity for a specific tensor and computation reuse may lead to better storage-efficiency and acceleration, with no or negligible accuracy loss.
-Selecting a different tensor for value approximation may yield considerably different design requirements and processing overheads.
-Therefore, a joint exploration of the value-similarity for DNNs can help to identify the storage-Ops-accuracy trade-offs for different tensors (input and output activations and weights) and the implications of the structured or unstructured value sharing.
-The framework for the joint exploration can also indicate opportunities for hardware-friendly execution.
-For instance, for an image frame or audio sample, it can opt for skipping computations of specific layers entirely by reusing memoized outputs.
+\textit{(i) Joint exploration of spatial and temporal similarity of inputs, weights, and outputs:} Depending on the model's configurations (depth, layer dimensions, cardinality) and domain-specific data, opportunities for value sharing and computation reuse (at both fine-grain and coarse-grain levels) in processing activations and weights can vary considerably.
+A joint exploration for different tensors can help to identify storage-Ops-accuracy trade-offs for efficient acceleration.